KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_4_CMOS_Circuit_Design_&_SPICE_Simulation_(Sky130-PDK)/readme.md

  In **long-channel devices**, carriers accelerate freely, producing the ideal **quadratic Id-VGS curve**.

- In **short-channel devices**, at low VGS the behavior is similar, but at higher VGS the **carrier velocity saturates** due to high electric fields.
+ In **short-channel devices**, at low VGS the behaviour is similar, but at higher VGS the **carrier velocity saturates** due to high electric fields.

 Once the **velocity limit** is reached, the **Id-VGS curve flattens**, transitioning from quadratic to linear.

-> **Conclusion:** This comparison clearly demonstrates how **velocity saturation alters short-channel NMOS behavior**, reducing peak current and introducing a new operational regime not present in long-channel devices.
+> **Conclusion:** This comparison clearly demonstrates how **velocity saturation alters short-channel NMOS behaviour**, reducing peak current and introducing a new operational regime not present in long-channel devices.

 <img width="444" height="218" alt="m" src="https://github.com/user-attachments/assets/257f313a-ddee-40bd-a375-5f490aa9a054" />